elele20005/Kanban_Board/README.md

 SO THAT I can securely access and manage my work tasks

 ## Description: React + JavaScript + Vite + JSON Web Tokens
+Krazy Kanban Board is a web-based application designed to help users track production issues across various projects.
+It allows users to create tickets detailing production issues and manage them by transitioning the tickets through different statuses: "Todo," "In Progress," and "Done."
+Access to view or modify tickets is restricted to authenticated users.

+When a user attempts to log in, the server verifies the provided password by comparing it against the salted and hashed password stored in the database using bcrypt.
+Upon successful authentication, the server generates a JWT (JSON Web Token) for the user.
+This token is then used to authorize interactions with the stored issue tickets, ensuring secure access and operations.
+My Challenge this week is to add authentication with JWT to an existing Kanban board application.

-My job is to complete a candidate search application that calls the GitHub API and renders data in the browser.
-The application's API, which retrieves data from the GitHub API, has already been created.
-It's my task to complete the front end using TypeScript, call the application's API, and then deploy the entire application to Render.
+The Kanban board application has already been created.
+It's my job to complete the UI for the login page, add authentication with JWT to the server API, and then deploy the entire application to Render.

                               `The Snippet Is Shown Below`
 ![Krazy Kanban Board](https://github.com/user-attachments/assets/4145837c-9982-4fcb-85ea-1404cfa3f086)